Nonlocal damping of spin waves in a magnetic insulator induced by normal, heavy, or altermagnetic metallic overlayer: A Schwinger-Keldysh field theory approach: Conclusions

-\textit{Conclusions.}---In conclusion, using SKFT-derived nonlocal damping tensor~\cite{ReyesOsorio2023a}, we demonstrated a rigorous path to obtain wavevector damping of SWs in magnetic insulator due to interaction with conduction electrons of metallic overlayer, as a setup often encountered in magnonics~\cite{Chumak2015, Serga2010, Chumak2019, Chumak2022, Mahmoud2020, Csaba2017} where such SW damping was directly measured in very recent experiments~\cite{Bertelli2021, Mae2022, Krysztofik2022, Serha2022}.
+In conclusion, using SKFT-derived nonlocal damping tensor~\cite{ReyesOsorio2023a}, we demonstrated a rigorous path to obtain wavevector damping of SWs in magnetic insulator due to interaction with conduction electrons of metallic overlayer, as a setup often encountered in magnonics~\cite{Chumak2015, Serga2010, Chumak2019, Chumak2022, Mahmoud2020, Csaba2017} where such SW damping was directly measured in very recent experiments~\cite{Bertelli2021, Mae2022, Krysztofik2022, Serha2022}.
 Our analytical expressions [Eqs.~\eqref{eq:damping2dSpace},~\eqref{eq:HMdampingTensor}, and~\eqref{eq:AMdamp}] for nonlocal damping tensor---using simple models of NM, HM, and AM overlayers as an input---can be directly plugged into atomistic spin dynamics simulations~\cite{Evans2014}.
 For more complicated band structures of metallic overlayers, one can compute $\lambda_\mathbf{R}$ numerically via Eq.~\eqref{eq:nonlocalDamping}, including combination with first-principles calculations~\cite{Lu2023}.

+The interfacial $J_{sd}$ coupling has been estimated to be 50 meV in YIG/Pt~\cite{Troncoso2019}, and as high as 400 meV in YIG/Au~\cite{Rohling2018}, accounting for the 100-fold increase~\cite{Bertelli2021, Mae2022, Krysztofik2022, Serha2022} in SW damping underneath a metallic overlayer (see the SM~\cite{Note1} for more details).
+This increase is incompatible with prior classical theories of nonlocal damping~\cite{Kapelrud2013, Skarsvaag2014}, emphasizing the necessity of the quantum mechanical foundations of our SKFT-based approach.
 Since we find that $\lambda_\mathbf{R}^{\rm HM,AM}$ is highly anisotropic in spin and space, the corresponding SW damping $\Gamma_\mathbf{q}$ thus understood microscopically from SKFT allows us to propose how to manipulate it [Fig.~\ref{fig:SWdamping}].
 For example, by using HM or AM overlayer and by changing their relative orientation with respect to FI layer, $\Gamma_\mathbf{q}$ can be reduced by up to 65\% at small wavevectors $\mathbf{q}$ [Fig.~\ref{fig:SWdamping}], which can be of great interest to magnonics experiments and applications.

+\section{Estimating Magnitude of SW damping for realistic YIG/Au bilayer from SKFT vs. from Ref.~\cite{Kapelrud2013}}